karinholm/nexus/src/main/paradox/docs/tutorial/knowledge-graph/understanding-jsonld.md

   ]
 ```

-What this data is about ?
-Programming languages or particular snake type and coffee you would find in the Java Indonesia ?
+What is this data all about ?
+Programming languages or a particular snake type and a coffee you would find in the Java Indonesia ?
 There is clearly a lack of context resulting in an ambiguity.
-JSON-LD allows to solve the ambiguity problem by enabling a semantic-preserving data exchange.
+JSON-LD allows us to solve the ambiguity problem by enabling a semantic-preserving data exchange.
 It does that by adding to a json document a @context object where every key is associated with an identifier.

-For example with the payload below machine and human agents can look up the context to find out which JAVA are this data talking about.
+For example with the payload below, machine and human agents can look up the context to find out which JAVA this data is talking about.

 ```json
   [